sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ### Update Parameters
 The optimizer of the PS is responsible for using received gradients to update parameters.
 The optimizing process should support two kinds of parameter updating strategies, synchronous SGD and asynchronous SGD, about which we have introduced in other design documents.

-To avoid communication between optimizer and the PS, ElasticDL proposes to put the optimizer into the parameter server pods, i.e. every parameter server instance has an optimizer instance.
-This can also distribute the optimization computation.
+To avoid communication between optimizer and the PS, we propose to put the optimizer into the parameter server pods, i.e. every parameter server instance has an optimizer instance.
+This can also distribute the optimization computation, thus benefit performance.

 ## PS Fault Tolerance